RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Sensors and ICs/Index.md

 ### Level Shifting
 Level shifting is the process of converting the upper threshold of a digital signal from one voltage to another.

-One great example of where level shifting is used are the [[M23 Gear Tooth Sensors|gear tooth sensors]] on M23.
+One great example of where level shifting is used are the [[Gear Tooth Sensors|gear tooth sensors]] on M23.
 The gear tooth sensors return a logic high value of 5V, while the Teensy can only tolerate 3.3V.
 We can use a level shifter to *shift* the voltage of the signal to have a logic high of 3.3V.

 The inner workings of a level shifter is well explained by [this article from Digikey](https://www.digikey.com/en/blog/logic-level-shifting-basics).